Stimulus Check Update: Will You Get A Fourth Relief Payment?

 The pandemic has spotlighted growing disparities across the broader economy.
 While many households are flourishing financially during COVID, many others have fallen far behind where they were in early 2020.
 And much of the disparity depends on whether wage earners could work remotely or needed to be on-site.

 Employment also remains well below pre-pandemic levels.
-Millions of jobs lost during the pandemic have not returned.
-And more than half of the job loss during the COVID crisis has come in low-wage industries.
-Approximately 498,000 people initially applied for unemployment insurance for the last week of March, a significant drop from the previous week the lowest total since mid-March of 2020.
+Hiring for April fell well short of expectations, with the unemployment rate moving up slightly.
+Millions of low-wage jobs lost during the pandemic have not returned.
+Approximately 473,000 people initially applied for unemployment insurance last week, the lowest number since the start of the pandemic.
 (A typical pre-pandemic week saw about 250,000 new unemployment applications.)
-Another 101,000 applied for Pandemic Unemployment Assistance (PUA), which supports freelance and self-employed workers.
-As of the middle of April, about 16 million workers were benefitting from some form of unemployment aid.
+Another 103,000 applied for Pandemic Unemployment Assistance (PUA), which supports freelance and self-employed workers.
+As of the week ending April 24, about 17 million workers were receiving from some form of unemployment aid.
 But many jobless Americans have not received unemployment insurance and other government benefits, because of long waits, perceived ineligibility and other issues.
-And hiring for April fell well short of expectations, with the unemployment rate moved up slightly.

 The previous round of stimulus checks has helped those Americans still awaiting the recovery to pay bills and put food on the table.
 But they remain a short-term fix for a longer-term problem.
 The money could run out long before many people are once again able to earn a living wage.
 And some politicians feel that the last stimulus check, on top of previous stimulus checks, still won’t be enough.